xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

 <!--removed extra blank line before `      return (` - it was breaking the code block formatting-->

-4. In the `my-app`/`src` folder, update the existing `index.js` file to import the `XmtpContextProvider` you created in a previous step and wrap it around your app, as shown in the highlighted code.
+4. In the `my-app/src` directory, update the existing `index.js` file to import the `XmtpContextProvider` you created in a previous step and wrap it around your app, as shown in the highlighted code.
 This enables your app to access information provided by the XMTP context.
 Note that `XmtpContextProvider` is nested in `WalletContextProvider` because it needs access to the information provided by the wallet app context.
 Copy this code and paste it into the file, replacing all existing code. <!--diff: https://github.com/vehidtr/xmtp-chat-tutorial/commit/35c8cded3d20816cd06248f2d05c62d79a82c2f3#diff-bfe9874d239014961b1ae4e89875a6155667db834a410aaaa2ebe3cf89820556-->

     ```js {8,16,18} showLineNumbers
     import React from "react";